Chainsaw (Scream Queens): Plot

-Grace later learns that her father, Wes (Oliver Hudson), is her film analysis teacher, and they argue, resulting in Grace leaving.
-He plays The Texas Chain Saw Massacre during class and Gigi (Nasim Pedrad) enters.
-Dean Munsch sees them together and when she and Gigi play tennis, she tells Gigi to back off from Wes.
-Next, Cathy and Gigi move to the Kappa house for a week, much to Chanel's anger.
-Meanwhile, Chad and Earl Grey (Lucien Laviscount) encourage The Dickie Dollar Scholars fraternity to organize a witch hunt, to avenge Boone (Nick Jonas)'s "death", as the police aren't doing anything.
-The frat brothers start their witch hunt by getting baseball bats and they start smashing a red car in the middle of the street and the Red Devil appears with a chainsaw on one side and another person in a Red Devil costume appears on the other.
-The frat brothers fight the Devils which results in Chad being knocked out and Caulfield losing both arms.
+Chad and Earl Grey encourage The Dickie Dollar Scholars fraternity to organize a witch hunt, to avenge Boone's "death".
+The frat brothers start their witch hunt and the Red Devil appears with a chainsaw on one side and another person in a Red Devil costume appears on the other.
+The frat brothers fight the Devils, which results in Chad being knocked out and Caulfield losing both arms.